nikitavoloboev/data/life/lessons-learned.md

 # Lessons learned
 ## Life
 - Prioritise
-	- do the important things first
+	- Do the important things first.
-		- define these _important_ things for myself and be clear with what I want to achieve
+		- Define these _important_ things for myself and be clear with what I want to achieve.
 - Automate backups
 	- make sure the backups you’ve made are actually successful
 	- and you have at least 1 week fresh backup of everything I did